-Please always avoid cutting back hedges from March to July, to protect nesting birds and their new chicks.
-Use a watering can instead of a hose: it saves water, and saves on your water bill!
-Why not enter the annual Residents' Garden Competition for council estate residents?
+- Please always avoid cutting back hedges from March to July, to protect nesting birds and their new chicks. - Use a watering can instead of a hose: it saves water, and saves on your water bill! - Why not enter the annual Residents' Garden Competition for council estate residents?
 There's over £500 in prizes for gardens that take care of Nature.
-(Details coming in Autumn Open Door.)
+(Details coming in the Autumn edition of Open Door.)